facebook

 (3) Ethical controversy

-The main function of EGR deletion is to reduce the emission of nitrogen oxides (NOx).
+The main function of the EGR system is to reduce the emission of nitrogen oxides (NOx).
 This type of exhaust gas is the main component of smog and acid rain, which is harmful to the environment and human health.

 While the increase in emissions from eliminating an EGR system in a single vehicle may seem small, large-scale retrofitting (such as of a logistics fleet) will lead to a deterioration in regional air quality and harm public health.